VapiAI/client-sdk-python/README.md

 # Vapi Python SDK

 This package lets you start Vapi calls directly in your Python application.
-Currently supports Linux with PulseAudio.

 ## Installation